audriusb/hblink3/README.md

 Default port for hotspot to use is 62030 (all hotspots include this in their firewall whitelist).
 Parrot uses 9999 Talk Group.
 Default port for HBMonitor (dashboard) is 8081.

-Tested on ubuntu linux and on RaspberryPi 3A+.
+Tested on ubuntu linux, rasberry pi 3a+ and odroid c1

 Processes are launched by supervisord

+Works with zero additional config - single master and no additional peering.
+If you want multiple peers - fork the repo and make your own image.

 ## Requirements